 |BUILDING/STUDENT COMPUTING AREAS||LOCATION||SOFTWARE AND STUDY SPACES|

 |The McClay Library||10 College Park (beside Botanic Gardens entrance)||

-Student Computer PCs - List of Applications (2-page PDF available only to QOL users)
+Student Computer PCs - List of Applications

 Other software may be available within your School - contact your School Computing Officer for advice.